GSA/idmanagement.gov/_implement/cba-azure.md

 ![User Account Mapping]({{site.baseurl}}/assets/playbooks/cba/CBAP8.png)

-**Note** -- How your user's accounts are configured to determine your mapping strategy (your **CertficateUserIds** will be found under the **Authorization Info** field):
+**Note** -- How your user's accounts are configured to determine your mapping strategy, your **CertficateUserIds**, will be found under the **Authorization Info** field.

 ![User Account Configuration]({{site.baseurl}}/assets/playbooks/cba/CBAP9.png)

-When you've completed this section, your final settings should look like this:
+When you've completed this section, your final settings should look like this.

 ![Final Settings]({{site.baseurl}}/assets/playbooks/cba/CBAP10.png)